top of page

 Should Lawyers Operate as a Sole Trader, Company or Trust?

 Choosing the right business structure is one of the most important decisions when establishing or restructuring a legal practice.
 The structure you operate under can influence tax outcomes, asset protection, administrative complexity and long term growth opportunities.
 For lawyers in Australia, the most common structures are sole trader, company or trust.
-Each option has its own advantages and considerations depending on the size of the practice, income level and risk profile
+Each option has its own advantages and considerations depending on the size of the practice, income level and risk profil

 Mar 43 min read